| Type: | Package |

 coefficient to the total sum (as measured in the above section) is compared to

 is set to 0.
-Setting ztol
+Setting ztol to NULL skips the test completely.
+For

 intervals near or containing zero, setting this option to anything other than

-may result in either non-convergence or poor results.
+NULL may result in either non-convergence or poor results.
 It is

-, although there are edge cases where
+recommended to keep it as NULL, although there are edge cases where

 it may allow convergence where a standard call may fail.